rajansagarwal/gardening/content/_index.md

 alias: "000"
 ---

-# Chloe's Digital Garden 🪴
+# chloe's digital garden 🪴
 👋 Hey, I'm Chloe Abrasada!
 As a chronic learner, I like my life with organized chaos.. hence the ~~scattered folder under folder~~ garden. 📁

-💡 One of my personal goals this year is to become more intentional with my identity of loving learning.
-Here's me committing it into existence. 🌸
+💡 I'm in love with learning!
+And I genuinely want to become more intentional with it.. here's me committing it into existence. 🌸

 🧠 In this garden/ [second brain](https://fortelabs.co/blog/basboverview/), I publish my learning notes, journeys, and projects as [evergreen notes](https://mikegiannulis.com/how-to-take-evergreen-notes/) that I continue to cultivate and grow–there is no perfect *end state*, and it will always be a work in progress!
 My notes range from fleeting notes to completely fleshed out permanent notes.
 I write more about digital gardens [here.](home/garden.md)